 First and foremost, I want to point out that “letting go of the past” doesn’t mean that you just move on and forget about your history.
-Our past experiences are a part of who we are, and we can’t just sweep it under the rug and forget about it.
+Our past experiences are a part of who we are, and we can’t just sweep them under the rug and forget about it all.

 Instead, I think that “letting go” is more about being intentional and deciding what our past means for the future.

 Here’s an example that might give you some perspective.
-My son recently started walking, but of course, he spent a lot of time falling over before he took those first few steps.
+When my son started walking, he spent a lot of time falling over before he took those first few steps.